faultfactory/SBM_Monorepo/docs/crash_course.md

 Use pull requests to get buy-in from the team and document discussions.
 Ask for help on slack if you need it.

+## Github
+I think it's worth noting that Github is just a company hosting git remote servers.
+They don't own the sw package ```git```.
+The value they do provide is in establishing some security gates, allowing code reviews via pull requests and a platform for hashing out discussions on code changes.
+A new feature they've rolled out is Github Actions which provides a basic form of [CI/CD](#cicd---continuous-integration--continuous-deployment).

 ## Mono-Repo

 Just like it sounds: ```ONE REPO```.
 A mono-repo is a concept used to help align SW dependencies between various components in a project.
 Git has means of sharing code between repositories (```submodules```) but they are cumbersome and a bit much for SW newbies. <BR>